rnwi241/LIS624SysLib2026/omeka.md

 Follow prompts to setup administrative credentials in WP:

-Site Title: Library Systems
+Site Title: Sir Henry Winston Main Library

 username: wisemarn

-password: hint look at the announcements portal.
+password: *hint* what you'll be excited to earn in 2026.

-email: test@example.com
+email: personal gmail

 Note: The wordpress.md file in GitHub has been updated to reflect this new information.